RashidCodes/MLResearch/README(Analysis).md

 So I decided to vary C and observe the performance of our model.
 Nothing much happened :(.
 Perhaps we can apply a few **dimensionality reduction techniques** to produce higher accuracies, we'll see.

-## ANOTHER EVALUATION METHOD OFTEN USED IS THE CONFUSION MATRIX
+## THE CONFUSION MATRIX
-### Let's see what it has to say about our data.
+### Another evaluation method often used is the Confusion Matrix, let's see what it has to say about our data.
 Firstly, let us predict some targets with our test set

 ```html